drat-erami/DratSky/README.md

     10. Press 'cancel' on the Select Thumbnails path.
     11. Press 'cancel' on the Select Fanarts path.
     12. To launch the program quickly, you can press menu then 'Add to favourites'.
 ---

+###Update 20/03/2015 - Version 1.0.4

+    1. Joypad support.
+    2. Auto-zoom to fit screen (for low-res screens).
+    3. Refresh button (in case of errors from SkyGo).
+    4. Installation program.

+---
 ###Update 14/03/2016 - Version 1.0.3